How was your weekend?

 – Nadia Comaneci ( I had my mom buy the album with her song on it and tried to do flips in my bedroom to the music.
 Hit my head on my canopy bed rail and there went my gymnastics career.)

-So since March, as many of you know, I have been running.
+So since March, as many of you know, I’ve been running.

-Its really comical on paper but in real life, notsomuch.
+It’s really comical on paper but in life, notsomuch.

-The end of March, I decided that I wanted to start running to help me maintain my weight but also try and push myself.
-My bestie Christine somehow thinks she is the person who put this in my head, but I really don't know why I decided to
+At the end of March, I decided that I wanted to start running to help me maintain my weight but also try to push myself.

 Walking doesn’t really cut it for me, I needed a quicker way to exercise as my time is limited.